Richter's transformation

 CLL/SLL is the most common adult leukemia in Western countries, accounting for 1.2% of the new cancers diagnosed each year in the United States.
 It usually occurs in older adults (median age at diagnosis 70) and follows an indolent course over many years.
 About 1-10% of CLL/SLLs develop a Richter's transformation at a rate of 0.5–1% per year.
 In earlier studies, the transformed disease was reported to be far more aggressive than CLL/SLL with overall median survival times (i.e. times in which 50% of cases remain alive) between 1.1 and 16.3 months.
 Newer therapeutic regimens are improving the prognosis of DLBCL-RT and HL-RT.

 History

-In 1928 Maurice Richter reported that a patient with CLL developed an aggressive generalized swelling of his lymph nodes, liver, and spleen due to their infiltration by rapidly growing "sarcoma-like cells."
+In 1928, Maurice Richter reported that a patient with CLL developed an aggressive generalized swelling of his lymph nodes, liver, and spleen due to their infiltration by rapidly growing "sarcoma-like cells."
 The patient died of this disease 22 days after his presentation.
-Dr. Richter termed the disorder "generalized reticular cell sarcoma."
+Richter termed the disorder "generalized reticular cell sarcoma."
 In 1964, Lortholary et al. described the occurrence of DLBCL in CLL patients and named the condition Richter's transformation.
 Subsequent studies have combined SLL with CLL and included HL-RT with DLBCL-RT in the definition of CLL/SLL RTs.